Artificer (Dungeons & Dragons): Dungeons & Dragons 5th edition

-The 5th edition version of the artificer first appeared in a 2017 Unearthed Arcana playtest and went through several rounds of public playtesting.
+The 5th edition version of the artificer first appeared in a 2015 Unearthed Arcana playtest as a Wizard subclass before being released as a standalone class in a 2017 Unearthed Arcana playtest.
+It subsequently went through several rounds of public playtesting.
 The final version was included in the Eberron: Rising from the Last War (November 2019) campaign book.
 It was the first base class published for 5th edition since the Player's Handbook (August 2014).
-It includes three subclasses: the alchemist, focused on potions and elixirs, the artilerist, focused on ranged weaponry and defenses, and the battle smith, focused on constructs and combat.
+It includes three subclasses: the Alchemist, focused on potions and elixirs, the Artillerist, focused on ranged weaponry and defenses, and the Battle Smith, focused on constructs and combat.

 In the lead up to publication of Tasha's Cauldron of Everything (2020), an errata for the class was released which updated "several class features, while also streamlining the class a bit to make Artificers easier to play".
 Tasha's Cauldron of Everything includes the updated version of the class along with an additional subclass, the Armorer; this subclass is focused on armor modifications, becoming one with it, and refining its magical capabilities.
+The Armorer subclass was originally released in February 2020 as part of the Unearthed Arcana playtest series.

+In September 2024, as part of the 2024 revision to the 5th Edition ruleset, the Player's Handbook (2024) was released.
+The backward compatible sourcebook updates preexisting player options while introducing new content to the game.
+However, the artificer was not included in this update.
+Then in December 2024, a revised version of the artificer using the Player's Handbook (September 2024) ruleset was released as an Unearthed Arcana playtest.
+It included four revised subclasses: Alchemist, Armorer, Artillerist, and Battle Smith.
+Further playtest adjustments to the class and the new Cartographer subclass were released in February 2025.
+The upcoming setting sourcebook Eberron: Forge of the Artificer (2025) will include the revised artificer class.

 Reception

-During the 5th edition playtest, Bleeding Cool wrote "if you happen to remember playing Dungeons & Dragons during the 3.5 Edition phase of the game, you might remember a class called Artificer. [...]
-Depending on who you ask, the character class was made either to enhance the Eberron campaign at the time, or it was simply put into the game to attract steampunk fans into checking out D&D. We’re guessing the truth lies somewhere in the middle.
-Artificer made it into 4th Edition, but was dropped [when] 5th Edition came out in 2014".
+Chris Przybyszewski, in his review of Eberron Campaign Setting (2004) for the SF Site, stated that he was disappointed by the Artificer in comparison to the new races introduced in the sourcebook.
+He noted that the class "can create all sorts of magical instruments", however, questioned "what exactly has stopped players from doing this sort of thing in the past" besides not having formal rules.
+He commented that "there are those players who will be happy to have rules for such things, and the rules are flexible and workable (as the artificer goes up in level, so does her or his ability to make stuff)" but thought "when weighed against the importance of a new world, this new class is weak".